IzzleNizzle/chrome-extension-copy-selected-tabs-urls/README.md

 A simple Chrome extension that allows you to copy URLs from multiple selected tabs to your clipboard.

+## Chrome Web Store Description

+**Copy Selected Tabs URLs** - Instantly copy multiple tab URLs to your clipboard with one click!

+Save time and boost your productivity with this simple yet powerful Chrome extension.
+Whether you're researching, sharing resources, or organizing your workflow, copying multiple tab URLs has never been easier.

+**🚀 Key Features:**
+• One-click copying of all selected tab URLs
+• Works seamlessly with Chrome's native tab selection (Ctrl+Click or Shift+Click)
+• Clean, intuitive interface showing tab count and previews
+• URLs copied as plain text, one per line - perfect for pasting into documents, emails, or notes
+• Lightweight and fast - no permissions needed beyond tab access

+**💡 Perfect For:**
+• Researchers collecting sources and references
+• Students gathering study materials
+• Developers sharing multiple documentation links
+• Content creators organizing resources
+• Anyone who frequently shares multiple links

+**📋 How It Works:**
+1. Select multiple tabs using Ctrl+Click (Windows/Linux) or Cmd+Click (Mac)
+2. Click the extension icon in your toolbar
+3. Hit "Copy URLs to Clipboard" button
+4. Paste your URLs anywhere you need them!

+**🔒 Privacy Focused:**
+This extension only accesses tab information when you explicitly use it.
+No data is stored or transmitted - everything stays local to your browser.

+Transform your browsing workflow and stop manually copying URLs one by one.
+Install Copy Selected Tabs URLs today and experience the convenience of bulk URL copying!

 ## Icon Generation: